 - Einstein Bros.
 Bagels, Simply to Go @ Digital Media Arts Center, and Twelve will be closed

-- Parking updates for interterm – Here are a few parking reminders for interterm:
+- Parking updates for interterm– Here are a few interterm parking reminders:

 - Valid parking permits are required at all times, even during interterm.

-- During interterm, resident permit holders may leave vehicles parked in the Jim Miller structure levels 3-5.
+- During interterm, resident permit holders may leave vehicles parked in the residence complex in the Jim Miller structure.
 There is no vehicle storage permitted in any other lot, and vehicles left parked beyond 15 days in any location other than the Jim Miller structure may be towed.
-Please store all valuables out of sight, as the University can assume no liability for any theft or damage to vehicles left parked on University property.
+Please roll up all windows, lock the vehicle, and store all valuables out of sight, as the University assumes no liability for any theft or damage to vehicles left parked on University property.

-- The parking fee waiver deadline for the spring semester is February 19 at 5pm.
-Students who had a parking permit during the fall semester but will not need one for the spring semester must return their parking permits and submit a waiver request online at chapman.edu/vr by the waiver deadline in order to receive a refund for the spring portion of the parking fee.
+- The parking fee waiver deadline for the spring semester is February 18 at 5pm.
+If you had a parking permit during the fall semester but will not need one for the spring semester, you must return your parking permit, and submit a waiver request online at https://www.chapman.edu/campus-services/parking-services/register.aspx by the waiver deadline in order to receive a refund for the spring portion of the parking fee.

-- Fish Interfaith Center events – Fish Interfaith Center hours during interterm will be Monday-Friday 8am-5pm.
-While all weekly events will resume during the first week of the spring semester, there will still be weekly meditation drop-in hours from noon-1pm on Monday during interterm.
+- Fish Interfaith Center events – Fish Interfaith Center hours during interterm will be Monday-Friday 8am-5pm; the prayer/meditation room will also be available during open hours for students to use.
+While all weekly events will resume during the first week of the spring semester, there will still be weekly meditation drop-in hours from noon-1pm on Mondays during interterm.

 - Panthers playing at home during interterm –

 - Women’s Basketball v.
-Whittier on Wednesday, January 10, at 7pm; v.
-Claremont-M-S on Saturday, January 13, at 4pm; and v.
-Hope International on Thursday, January 18, at 7pm (Hutton Center)
+Whittier on Saturday, January 5, at 2pm; v.
+Claremont-M-S on Saturday, January 19, at 2pm; and v.
+Cal Lutheran on Wednesday, January 23, at 7pm (Hutton Center)

 - Swimming and Diving v.
-Mills on Friday, January 12, at 3pm; and v.
-Redlands, Occidental, and La Verne on Saturday, January 13, at 10:30am (Allred Aquatics Center)
+Mills on Friday, January 18, at 11am and v.
+Biola on Saturday, January 26, at 11am (Allred Aquatics Center)